 "Your account of the Commencement, and the day which preceded it, was very interesting to us all.
 When you marched up in your silk gown, and took your seat upon the stage with your associates, amid music and the applause of your fellow-students, I suppose you had quite a new set of feelings.
+Can you not tell us how you were dressed?
 In writing home, do not be afraid of mentioning small matters.
 Every thing which relates to yourself and brother, you may be sure is read with interest by all in your father's house.
 You see how unstarched I am-writing about every thing, just as things occur to my mind.
 I write extemporaneous letters, and such I like to receive.
+Your brother H. is sometimes quite melancholy; I wish you could say something to cheer him up.
 I hope you and your brother have had a pleasant vacation, and that in health and spirits you are prepared for the labours of another session.
 God bless you, my son.
 Love as usual.

-HOLLY SPRINGS, October 14th, 1845
+"Holly Springs, October 14th, 1845.

 "MY DEAR SON-In regard to the matter upon which your mother gave you and your brother some sage advice, and which, it seems, occasioned you both some little amusement, I would only add a remark or so.
 The hearts of the young are sometimes very susceptible, and therefore you both would do well to be upon your guard.
 Do not be in too great a hurry; avoid 'entangling alliances.'
 If you see one fancied to be the loveliest and the best in all creation, remember you have not yet ranged over the face of all creation; and there are as good fish in the sea as any that have ever been taken out of it.
 A word to the wise, you know, is sufficient; and certainly, being serious, you may be put among the wise.
-But, to be a little plainer and more seriousbe prudent; remember your high calling, and let nothing cripple your future usefulness.
+But, to be a little plainer and more serious be prudent; remember your high calling, and let nothing cripple your future usefulness.
 Seek divine direction, and seek it before your affections are engaged.
 Some, in early life, are too hasty and inconsiderate; therefore be prudent and discreet.
 This is your father's advice.
 If it please God, I hope each of you may be blessed with a companion of the right stamp; but all in good time.